lucmans/digistring/readme.md

 Digistring is a program that converts notes played on a guitar to a digital representation in real-time.
+Note that Digistring is still under heavy development and the head of master may not always be stable.
+The thesis accompanying this project can be found in the thesis branch.

 # Build instructions